Nonvanishing of products in $v_2$-periodic families at the prime $3$: Introduction

 \section{Introduction}

-This paper studies the homotopy groups of the \emph{height $2$ connective image-of-$J$ spectrum} $\j^2$ at the prime $3$, as defined by the second named author.
-We show that $\j^2$ is an effective connective model for a particular slice of the $\K(2)$-local sphere by balancing the richness and complications of GHMR resolutions \cite{ktwolocalsphere} and Behrens' $Q(2)$ spectrum \cite{ktwospheremark} with the sparseness and simplicity of the height 1 image-of-$J$ spectrum $\j^1$.\\
+This paper studies the homotopy groups of the \emph{height $2$ connective image-of-$J$ spectrum} $\j^2$ at the prime $3$, as defined by the second-named author.
+We show that $\j^2$ is an effective connective model for a particular slice of the $\K(2)$-local sphere, balancing the richness and complications of GHMR resolutions \cite{ktwolocalsphere} and Behrens' $Q(2)$ spectrum \cite{ktwospheremark} with the sparseness and simplicity of the height 1 image-of-$J$ spectrum of Adams and Mahowald.\\

 We compute the image of $\pi_\ast \Sph$ inside $\pi_\ast \j^2$, also known as the \emph{Hurewicz image} of $\j^2$; see \Cref{maintheorem}.
-As a consequence of the multiplicative structure of $\j^2$ and its Hurewicz image, we deduce the nonvanishing of a large class of products and Toda brackets of $v_2$-periodic families in $\pi_*\Sph_{(3)}$; see \Cref{sphereconsequences}.
-Notably, these $v_2$-periodic families lie in arbitrarily high stem, so beyond the finite range of complete computations of $\pi_\ast \Sph_{(3)}$, and these products also lie in Adams--Novikov filtration $\geq 4$, beyond the $E_2$-page computations of Miller--Ravenel--Wilson \cite{MRW77}.
+As a consequence of the multiplicative structure of $\j^2$ and its Hurewicz image, we deduce the nonvanishing of a large class of products of $v_2$-periodic families in $\pi_*\Sph_{(3)}$; see \Cref{sphereconsequences}.
+Notably, these $v_2$-periodic families lie in arbitrarily high stem, so beyond the finite range of complete computations of $\pi_\ast \Sph_{(3)}$, and these products also lie in Adams--Novikov filtration $\geq 4$, beyond the $E_2$-page computations of Miller--Ravenel--Wilson \cite{MRW77}.\\

 The homotopy groups of $\j^2$ are easy to calculate, but detection statements such as \Cref{maintheorem} require much more input.
-As computing the Adams or Adams--Novikov spectral sequence for $\j^2$ seems like a very difficult task, we instead define a \emph{synthetic spectrum} of $\j^2_\BP$ using the \emph{vertical $t$-structures} of \cite[\textsection2]{syntheticj} providing us with an easy-to-compute \emph{modified Adams--Novikov spectral sequence} for $\j^2$.
+As computing the Adams or Adams--Novikov spectral sequence for $\j^2$ seems like a difficult task, we instead define a \emph{synthetic spectrum} (or a $\mathbf{C}$-motivic spectrum or filtered spectrum, if the reader prefers) $\j^2_\BP$ using the \emph{vertical $t$-structures} of \cite[\textsection2]{syntheticj} providing us with an easy-to-compute \emph{modified Adams--Novikov spectral sequence} for $\j^2$.